WhenIsBest/whenisbest/README.md

 # whenisbest

-The best whenisgood.
+Make whenisgood, great again.

 ### Purpose
 This project focuses on developing a “Group Calendar” for people.
 It will involve automated scheduling to determine a time or day where most of your friends/family/group members will be free and available.
 Users input their main schedules into the application and events will be added or deleted to their schedules accordingly, based on what they sign up for.
 We will also make groups and chat boxes accordingly.

 ### Proposed functionality:
 - Importing calendars for a group of people that will auto-generate the best times for a group of people to meet.
-- Will allow people to rank their types of current obligations (strict, flexible)
+- Will allow people to rank their types of current obligations (strict, flexible).
-- Permits privacy, so nobody else will know exactly what you're up to
+- Permits privacy, so nobody else will know exactly what you're up to.

 ### Audience
-Anyone with a busy schedule.
+Anyone with a busy schedule; e.g., Organizations, members of a group project, friend groups, etc.

 ### Languages
-HTML, CSS, Javascript, Ruby on Rails
+HTML, CSS (SASS), Javascript (CoffeeScript), Ruby on Rails

 ### Goals
-- GOAL 1: Get familiar with Ruby on Rails
-- GOAL 2: Skeleton of the web app/Layout of application, set up a web server/domain or localhost for development, Have basic front-end
-- GOAL 3: Implement basic features (Be able to sync with Google Calendar*, give users the ability to input/edit their calendars and make sure other users can’t see their calendars, give users ability to make groups, algorithm to automate scheduling for meetings/events)
+- GOAL 1: Begin implementation of algorithm to automate scheduling for meetings/events
+    - The basic implementation of the algorithm will allow users to host events and will provide that user with the best available time slots for the users in that group with regard to the event.
+    - The more advanced implemenentation of the algorithm adds in the functionality of priorities that will allow posted events to replace events of lower priority when the algorithm is run.
+This helps when finding a time slot for mandatory events as opposed to events that can be missed by users.
+    - The final piece will be to work on the front-end of the algorithm.
+This includes any sort of display of the best available time slots, whether it will be a list of calendars or just a list of times
+- GOAL 2: Readjust database schema for more effective database reads
+    - The current schema can be found in db/schema.rb.
+(The "events" table is not used)
+- GOAL 3: Create a better display of the group manager page.
+- GOAL 4: Add the ability for users to log out
+- GOAL 5: Automate the assignment of a time zone when a user signs up
+- GOAL 6: Add “Forgot Password?” functionality
+- GOAL 7: Logo design
+- GOAL 8: The "Do Not Disturb" tool: Adding the ability to have a user set times for when they do not wish to have events

+### Current Bugs
-*Currently postponing syncing with Google Calendar because of an unresolved error
+- Inability to sync project with Google Calendar because of an unresolved error

 ### Features Wanted in the Future
+- A domain name
 - Sync with Facebook events if possible?
 Or be able to automatically pull in events from the area
 - ChatBox to be able to discuss
 - Events: Event planner with optimal times to host event, Events sorted by certain factors (e.g. number of people available, etc.)